satgit62/enigmalight/README.md

 # Note
--For some devices like Wled, Hyperk, Atmolight,Karatelight,Adalight you need this kernel modules:
+-For some devices like Wled, Hyperk, Atmolight, Karatelight, Adalight you need this kernel modules:
 > **ch341**, **cp210x**, **cdc-acm**, **ftdi-sio**

 You can access the kernel modules via the Plugin Browser > Manage Extensions > Install/Remove Software Packages > Kernel Modules.